davidtchiu/davidtchiu.github.io/teaching/cs455/proj3.planning/index.md

   - Feature 4: Any user can view the company's shipping routes by date, but users with proper credentials can also adjust (add/delete/update) any shipping routes.
   - Feature 5: Users with proper credentials can generate reports on the company's earnings aggregated by day, month, and year.

+  This proposal is **not** a contract!
+It's okay to list features that you may not get to implement.
+It's your job to prioritize the fundamental features over the "nice-to-have" features.
+You'll also likely experience that this list of features may change over time.
+Again, since the project is so broad and organic, the idea here is to get you all to collaborate and brainstorm to _add_ structure to this work.

 - **Section III: Project Management** -- In this section, you will define each team member's role by assigning features to specific team members.
 Clearly, not all features are the same size and time-commitment, so it's common for a team member to be assigned more features than others.
+Therefore, it's important to use software-engineering tools to ensure that everyone's on the same page.

+  - Make a list of tools you'll be using to manage your project, along with their intended purpose (e.g., git, slack, trello, etc.)
-You must outline how you will manage the shared code in your project through a version control system like Git.
-You should also summarize how you intend to communicate to your team members (e.g., physical meeting frequency and online meeting frequency).
-Finally, you must produce a Gantt Chart that communicates your timeline and milestones.
+  - You should also summarize how you intend to communicate to your team members (e.g., meeting frequency).
+  - You should use project-management tools like [Trello](https://trello.com) to organize your application's features, notes, and to track overall progress.
+  - Finally, you must produce a Gantt Chart that communicates your timeline and milestones.
 Throughout the weeks of your project's implementation, I will hold you accountable based on your proposed timeline.
 Here is an example:

     <img src="figures/timeline.png" width="450px"/>